 - 600 ml whole milk

-- CHOCOLATE CUSTARD
+- MAKE THE CHOCOLATE CUSTARD FIRST.

 - Beat the egg yolks and sugar together well, then stir in the cocoa powder, vanilla extract and cornflour.